 The indiscriminate spending might have been amusing had it not come at the expense of his new family.
 In 1912 Henry married the 17-year-old Helene Chasar, who one year later gave birth to a daughter, Margaret.
 The marriage soon deteriorated, however, and in January 1915 Chasar sued Zimmerman for alimony.
 "Although the wife alleges Zimmerman is paid $7,200 a year by the Chicago Club for his services," one Chicago newspaper reported, "she alleges he has not sent any money to support her in some time, excepting a five-dollar gold piece which was sent her as a Christmas present for their daughter."
 The couple divorced in March 1916.

 Before long the discord began to take its toll, and his performance on the field started falling short of expectations.
 In 1915 he suffered through his worst season, batting just .265 with a paltry .379 slugging percentage.
 For the first time, but not the last, pernicious rumors of Zimmerman's dishonesty began to surface.
 That year The Sporting News described him as "one of the most interesting problems of baseball," a player whose "energy [is] being misdirected and talents largely wasted."
 Zimmerman developed a reputation throughout the league as a "bad actor," prone to sudden, inexplicable mood swings that dictated the amount of effort he put forth on any given day.
 The Cubs finally tired of him and dealt him to the New York Giants for Larry Doyle in August 1916.
 At the time of the trade, Zimmerman was under a ten-day suspension for "laying down on the job."
-Most managers wanted nothing to do with the erratic Zimmerman, but John McGraw prided himself on his ability to rehabilitate players deemed hopeless by other baseball men.
+Most managers wanted nothing to do with the erratic Zimmerman, but manager John McGraw prided himself on his ability to rehabilitate players deemed hopeless by other baseball men.

 Cellar-dwellars in 1915, the Giants were slumping toward another losing season in 1916 until the Zimmerman trade, when they suddenly caught fire and reeled off a record 26 consecutive victories.
 Between Chicago and New York, Zimmerman collected a league-leading 83 RBIs, but his reputation preceded his accomplishments in the eyes of many observers.
 "Zimmerman might have been the greatest player, but he wasn't," dryly noted F. C. Lane of Baseball Magazine.
 "Zimmerman has not, of late years, played his best game.
 Any time he wishes to exert himself he has the natural ability, but his temperament has been a big handicap."